cardano-scaling/website/monthly/2024-10-monthly.md

 - **Cardano stake distribution certification** [#955](https://github.com/input-output-hk/mithril/issues/955): the feature has been activated on `preview`, `preprod` and is pending activation on `mainnet`
 - **Decentralization of signature orchestration** [#1777](https://github.com/input-output-hk/mithril/issues/1777): the feature has been activated on `preview`, `preprod` and `mainnet`
 - **CIP for Mithril signature diffusion through the Cardano network** [#1775](https://github.com/input-output-hk/mithril/issues/1775): the draft CIP has received the number **CIP-0137** is at final review stage.
+- **Protocol usage metrics/statistics** [#2028](https://github.com/input-output-hk/mithril/issues/2028): the feature is beeing implemented and will be released in November.

 ![](img/2024-10-mithril-features-distributions.png)
 <small><center>Feature activation and distribution schedule for Mithril</center></small>